ropensci/DataPackageR/README.md

 ## Ongoing work

-While tools like `packrat` and others aim to do the above by fixing the version of all packages used for a project, this can be a bit of overkill, particularly if all consumers of a data set are using the same environment.
-Recording the `sessionInfo()` may be sufficient in many cases (since we are only concerned with data tidying).
+While tools like `packrat` and others aim to do the above by fixing the version of all packages used for a project into a local library bundle that can be distributed, this can be a bit of overkill, particularly if all consumers of a data set are using the same environment.
+Recording the `sessionInfo()` may be sufficient in many cases (since we are mostly only concerned with data tidying).
 Some new tools from Robert Gentleman's group could enable users to store and verify the versions of packages used for preprocessing data sets between package builds.
+This remains to be explored further.

-Documentation could be embedded in the `.R` files under `/data-raw`, which could be parsed out by `processData()` and placed in `/R` then `roxygenized`, eliminating the need for this additional step.
+Documentation could be embedded in the `.R` files under `/data-raw`, which could be parsed out by `preprocessData()` code and placed in `/R` then `roxygenized`, eliminating the need for this additional step.